Gokultcr/Computer-Vision/README.md

 ## Conclusion:
-This script provides a comprehensive workflow, including data loading, preprocessing, model training, evaluation, and visualization, to classify images of bark into different tree species.
+This script provides a comprehensive workflow, including data loading, preprocessing, model training, evaluation, and visualization, to classify images of woods into defected and normal.